Mandy Green

 National Recruiting Coordinator, Tudor Collegiate Strategies

 I refuse to let my kids or my family be the reason why I can't achieve excellence as a coach; rather they are the reason why I must.
-My need to manage my time between family and work, and become more efficient doint it, forced me to start looking at all that has been written about time, energy, and email management.
+My need to manage my time between family and work, and become more efficient doing it, forced me to start looking at all that has been written about time, energy, and email management.

 "Structure your day based on the goals and vision you have for your program so you are taking daily action to make your goals a reality"